aaronaher619/Cybersecurity-Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the ELK-playbook.yml file to /etc/ansible/
+- Copy the all playbooks file to the ansible control node
-- Update the ELK-playbook.yml file to include the machines you want to run the playbook on.
-You do this by editing the host field in the .yml file to say either webservers or elk.
-These 2 are groups that were defined in the file /etc/ansible/hosts
+- Update the /etc/ansible/hosts file to include the machines you want to run the playbook on.
+Then once you specified the machines with group labels in the host file you can edit the playbook where you can find the host field.
+There you can specify the machine groups you want the play book ran on.
-- Run the playbook, and navigate to http://20.114.171.107:5601/app/kibana to check that the installation worked as expected.
+- Run the playbook, and navigate to http://10.1.0.5:5601/app/kibana to check that the installation worked as expected.